RetroPie/RetroPie-Docs/docs/EmulationStation.md

 ### I messed up on the initial prompt that appears when Emulation Station starts for the first time.
 My controls are completely messed up and out of order.
 Is there a way to redo this prompt?

-You need to delete the configuration file that Emulation Station uses by invoking ```rm /home/pi/.emulationstation/es_input.cfg```.
+You need to delete the configuration file that Emulation Station uses by invoking ```rm /home/pi/.emulationstation/es_input.cfg```, and then re-install Emulation Station from Retropie-Setup.
 Note that you exit Emulation Station by pressing ```F4```.
 When you (re-)start Emulation Station, the configuration prompt will appear again.